justinribeiro/zotero-google-scholar-citation-count/README.md

 # Note
+**This repo was forked from https://github.com/beloglazov/zotero-scholar-citations and https://github.com/MaxKuehn/zotero-scholar-citations.**

-**This forked repo aims to make ZSC works better in China, and fix some minor problems by the way.**
+**This repo aims to make ZSC works better in China, and fix some minor problems by the way.**

 New features:
 - Improve the process of dealing with reCAPTCHA, especially in China;